BoltMaud/darksider/README.md

->Author : Boltenhagen Mathilde, Chatain Thomas <br>
+>Author : Boltenhagen Mathilde, Chatain Thomas, Josep Carmona <br>
->Date : 01.2019
+>Date : 07.2019

+## INTRODUCTION

+This project implements _Process Mining_ algorithms with a _SAT encoding_ for optimal results and _verification_.
+SAT formulas of algorithms are created with ocaml programs and solved by a SAT solver.

 ## ENVIRONNEMENT

-- need minisat+ or any other PB solver.
+- minisat+ or any other PB solver.
 Darksider was also tried with sat4j
+- ocaml

 ## INSTALLATION

+To compile the files, just launch the next command :

  `make `

 ## AVAILABLES COMMANDS

 ### Full run clustering

+Presented in [TODO], full run clustering returns clusters with full runs centroids.

 `./darksider -FC <petri_net_fil.tpn> <traces.tr> <distance_centroids-traces> <number_of_clusters> <output_file>`